GovTechSG/seed-documentation/seed-offboarding-instructions-for-macos.md

-# Offboarding from SEED for macOS users
+# SEED offboarding guide for Mac users

-This section guides the existing SEED users to offboard from it.
+This section guides existing SEED users to offboard from it.
 The offboarding journey has the following steps:

 <details>